 Of course, be sure to keep COVID-19 prevention measures in mind this year.
 Get vaccinated, practice good hand hygiene, maintain social distancing and wear masks when appropriate.
 Take this opportunity to make your face covering a spooky-fun one!
 These precautions are especially important for seniors who are at higher risk for severe illness from COVID-19.

 How to Ensure a Happy Halloween for Seniors

-- Choose healthy treats to haunt your home and candy bowl.Whether you plan to hand out candy to trick-or-treaters, have a small get together or simply spend a low-key evening at home with your loved one, make sure you have healthy treats on hand.
-Help yourselves avoid binging on fattening and sugary candies by having better options available at home and for children who are trick-or-treating.
+Choose healthy treats to haunt your home and candy bowl.Whether you plan to hand out goodies to trick-or-treaters or simply spend a low-key evening at home with your loved one, make sure you have healthy treats on hand.
+Try to pick something festive and enjoyable that doesn’t stray too far from your loved one’s recommended diet.

-- Keep seasonal décor spooky but safe.Houses can be decorated to celebrate the height of the fall season with pumpkins, wreaths of fall foliage and cinnamon brooms, or they can be made into sinister dwellings full of cobwebs, spooky figurines, bats and spiders.
-Regardless of how you wish to decorate, make sure that none of these items present a tripping or fire hazard.
-One of the best ways to do this is to place larger decorations outside on the lawn, and keep indoor embellishments to small accents.
+Keep seasonal décor spooky yet safe.Houses can be decorated to celebrate the height of the fall season with pumpkins, wreaths of fall foliage and cinnamon brooms, or they can be made into sinister dwellings full of cobwebs, spooky figurines, bats and spiders.
+Regardless of how you wish to decorate, make sure that none of these items presents a tripping or fire hazard.
+One of the best ways to do this is to place larger decorations outside on the lawn and keep indoor embellishments to smaller accents.

-Make costumes creative and comfortable.For some, the ability to dress up is the best part of celebrating Halloween.
-If your loved one wants and is able to, assist them in making a costume, and let them show it off to trick-or-treaters on Halloween night.
+Make costumes creative and comfortable.For some, dressing up is the best part of celebrating Halloween.
+If your loved one wants and is able to, assist them in making a costume and let them show it off on Halloween night.

 Holidays like Halloween can be enjoyed by people of all ages.
-Help your loved one celebrate in a fun and healthy way, and remember that there’s nothing wrong with a little bit of indulgence and kookiness every so often!
+Help your aging loved one celebrate in a fun and healthy way, and remember that there’s nothing wrong with a little bit of indulgence and kookiness every so often!